Designations Congruent with Things: Chapter 17

 I wish I knew what had happened to your fine motor control, his brain says.

-Well don’t we all?
+Well, don’t we all?
 Newt replies.

-“I’m sure Mr. Choi has appropriated them.”
+“I’m sure Mr. Choi is tending to them.”

 “I also kind of wish I hadn’t left my guitar in the custody of the PPDC.”

-“I wish we hadn’t left literally everything we owned in their custody,” Hermann says, with a mixture of wistfulness and sarcasm that Newt, if he’d been asked prior to witnessing it, would have tagged as ‘impossible to verbally combine’.
+“I wish we hadn’t left literally everything we owned in their custody,” Hermann says, with a mixture of wistfulness and sarcasm that Newt, if he’d been asked prior to witnessing it, would have tagged as “impossible to verbally combine.”

-He’s a little concerned that if he leaves the apartment on his own he’ll end up atop the Wall of Life but that’s a thought he’s not going to examine right now.
+He’s a little concerned that if he leaves the apartment on his own he’ll end up atop the Wall of Life, but that’s a thought he’s not going to examine right now.

 How curious, Descartes says, probably about the chopsticks.
-Probably.

 Neat, Sagan says, probably also referring to the chopsticks.
 I like your sweaters, by the way.

 Did he buy those for you?
-Caitlin Lightcap asks, again, probably about the chopsticks, maybe about the sweaters.
+Caitlin Lightcap asks, again probably about the chopsticks, maybe about the sweaters.
 People aren’t really specifying.
 Shouldn’t he know what they mean, if they’re his brain?

 Maybe, Newt thinks, not sure whom or what he’s responding to.